How do I refund a credit card transaction?

 - Click Search from the main toolbar.

-- Click Search by Batch in the main left side menu.
+- Click Search for a Transaction in the main left side menu.

 - Select the desired dates to view from the drop down menu or search by credit card payment method or credit card number, customer first name, last name, or transaction ID number.

 - Click the Transaction ID for the transaction that you wish to refund.

 - On the Transaction Detail screen that follows, click the Refund button.
 A pop-window appears.